alexnj/chromedriver-bug-repro-templates-fork/macos-selenium-mochajs/README.md

-# Template for Selenium, MochaJS
+# Template for macOS, Selenium, MochaJS

-This repository serves as a boilerplate for reproducing ChromeDriver regressions across platforms using Selenium WebDriver and MochaJS.
+This repository serves as a boilerplate for reproducing ChromeDriver regressions across platforms using Selenium WebDriver and MochaJS on macOS.

-Its primary purpose is to provide a standardized, isolated environment where you can quickly set up and verify a specific ChromeDriver bug, making it easier to share and debug.

 ## Your Goal

-To use this template, you are expected to extend the `ISSUE REPRODUCTION` test case in `test.js` with the precise steps that demonstrate the ChromeDriver regression you are investigating.
-The aim is to create a reproducible test case that reliably fails when the bug is present and passes when it's resolved.
+To use this template, extend the test case in `test.js` with steps that demonstrate the issue you are investigating.
+Your aim should be to create a reproducible, minimal test case.

 ## Overview